Zach-Richling/DiscordMusicBot/README.md

 ## Dependencies
 ### FFMPEG
 - This bot requires FFMPEG to be installed and included in the PATH of the computer running the bot.
+[Install from here](https://ffmpeg.org/download.html)
 - FFMPEG requires two additional DLLs to be present. libsodium.dll and opus.dll.
+[Binaries can be downloaded here](https://github.com/discord-net/Discord.Net/tree/dev/voice-natives)